-The 4 pieces of equipment below are everything you need to get started making cider in 5-gallon batches and will allow you to grow without spending a ton of money.
+The 4 pieces of equipment (plus sanitizer) below are everything you need to get started making cider in 5-gallon batches and will allow you to grow without spending a ton of money.
 This equipment can also be used for brewing beer or making wine and mead.

 Home Cider Making’s Starter Setup